What is anal cancer?

 How is anal cancer diagnosed?

 Early detection and treatment of anal cancer increases the likelihood of long-term survival.
-Diagnosis starts with a physical exam and health history, which may include questions about symptoms, sexual behavior and family history of cancer.
+Diagnosis starts with a physical exam and health history, which may include questions about symptoms, sexual behavior and family history.
+The physical exam may include a digital rectal exam, in which a doctor inserts a finger into the anus to feel for lumps or abnormal tissue.
+The exam may also include a Pap test and HPV test.
+In a Pap test, a clinician collects a small sample of cells from the anus to examine in a laboratory for abnormal changes.

 How is anal cancer treated?

-Treatment for anal cancer depends on how advanced the cancer is when it is detected, including how large it is and whether it has spread to nearby lymph nodes or other parts of the body.
+Treatment for anal cancer depends on how advanced the cancer is when it is detected and whether it has spread to nearby lymph nodes and other parts of the body.

-Precancer treatment: Areas of abnormal cells (dysplasia or neoplasia) may be cut out or destroyed using lasers, freezing or topical medications before they progress to cancer.
+Precancer treatment: Areas of abnormal cells (dysplasia or neoplasia) may be cut out or destroyed using lasers, electricity, freezing (cryotherapy) or topical medications before they progress to cancer.

 Surgery: Some anal tumors can be surgically removed; this is known as resection.
 In more advanced cases, parts of the rectum and colon may also be removed.